 A recent blog entry from OpenView Labs stated that the ideal CEO has three common characteristics.
 The first is Realistic Optimism, of which they write:

 Realistic Optimism is an important trait for a leader.
-It is critical that your team knows that you have their back.
+It is critical that your team knows that you have their back and believe in them.
 Setting audacious goals and having the ability to inspire a team to accomplish monumental successes is something that sets leaders apart.
-Having the ability to step back and deal with reality during your monumental climb is even more rare.
+Having the ability to step back and deal with reality during your monumental climb is even rarer.

 Who are some of the most inspirational leaders that you’ve encountered?
 Have they demonstrated this balance of audacious goal setting and realism?
 Do you have stories of how leaders have failed to remain realistic and have lost credibility because of it?